microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v1/Classes.md

 Or, more precisely, "give me the type of the symbol called `Greeter`," which is the type of the constructor function.
 This type will contain all of the static members of Greeter along with the constructor that creates instances of the `Greeter` class.
 We show this by using `new` on `greeterMaker`, creating new instances of `Greeter` and invoking them as before.
+It is also good to mention that changing static property is frowned upon, here `greeter3` has `"Hey there!"` instead of `"Hello, there"` on `standardGreeting`.

 ## Using a class as an interface